-20.1 Professional Differences and Concerns Protocol
+22.1 Professional Differences and Concerns Protocol

-In such circumstances the Designated Safeguarding Lead will assess the impact of such a decision on the child(ren) and where concerns remain, the Designated Safeguarding Lead will engage the Managing Professional Difference protocol which can be found on the West Sussex Safeguarding Children Website, accessed here.
+- In such circumstances the Designated Safeguarding Lead will assess the impact of such a decision on the child(ren) and where concerns remain, the Designated Safeguarding Lead will engage the Managing Professional Difference protocol which can be found on the West Sussex Safeguarding Children Website, accessed here. - 2.
+As a Governing Body we will monitor the use of this protocol in keeping our children safe.

-21 ADULT SAFEGUARDING PROCEDURES
+23 ADULT SAFEGUARDING PROCEDURES

 - All of the fundamental principles of safeguarding apply equally to adults as well as children.
 For example safer recruiting, recognising and responding to signs of abuse, referring when there are concerns and accurate record keeping, amongst many others, are all central to effective safeguarding practice. - 2.
-However the referral route for concerns for those aged 18 and over is different. - 3.
-For education establishments who cater for young people aged 18 and above, or where any other school or college has concerns about a person aged 18 and over, the relevant local statutory guidance is contained within the Sussex Safeguarding Adult Procedures and can be found here. - 4.
-For further advice and guidance in respect of general safeguarding those aged 18 and over can also be found here - 5.
-To discuss concerns relating to a person aged 18 and over please contact West Sussex Adult Social Care on 01243 642121.
+However the referral route for concerns for those aged 18 and over is different. - For education establishments who cater for young people aged 18 and above, or where any other school or college has concerns about a person aged 18 and over, the relevant local statutory guidance is contained within the Sussex Safeguarding Adult Procedures and can be found here. - For further advice and guidance in respect of general safeguarding those aged 18 and over can also be found here

+5. To discuss concerns relating to a person aged 18 and over please contact West Sussex Adult Social Care on 01243 642121.

-22 ANNEXES
+24 ANNEXES

-22.1 Annex 1 - list of suggested policies to support safeguarding
+Annex 1 - list of suggested policies to support safeguarding

-- 22.2 Annex 2 Recording forms and Chronologies - 22.3 Body / skin maps. - 22.4 Specimen child protection file transfer to a new setting form.
+Annex 2 - Recording forms and Chronologies

+Body / skin maps.

+Specimen child protection file transfer to a new setting form.